sahoochinmay/sahoochinmay.github.io/README.md

 ### Hi there, I'm Chinmay Ranjan Sahoo [sahoochinmay][website]👋

-## I'm a Student , Tutor and a well wisher!
+## Web Developer | Competitive Programmer

-- 🔭 I’m currently studing .
+- 🔭 Currently exploring new things in the field of JavaScript.
-- 🌱 I’m currently learning everything. 🤣
+- 🌱 I’m currently studing backend technologys.
-- 🥅 2020 Goals: Learn more about frontend development including backend.💻
+- 🥅 2021 Goals: Learn more about backend.💻
 - ⚡ Fun fact: I love Traveling.🚴
-- ❤️ Love : Writing anything.
+- ❤️ Love : Exploring new things.

 ### Connect with me: